-The original idea behind The House of Smalls was conceived 3 years earlier during the 2020 worldwide lockdowns.
-Frustrated by the formulaic construct of the virtual galleries which had sprung up in the absence of open venues, and high costs to submit and exhibit work, Amy Oliver, The House of Smalls founder and curator, decided to start her own project.
-Wanting to somehow create affordable opportunities and a place for connection in isolating times for artists like herself, but with a distinct lack of wall space at home, she instead bought a second-hand dollhouse and after renovating it into a miniature art gallery, establishing a social media presence, and building a website, she finally put out a call for art for the inaugural show, Facing It, on Instagram.
+The original idea behind The House of Smalls was formed 3 years earlier during the 2020 worldwide lockdowns.
+Frustrated by the limiting and formulaic constructs of the virtual galleries which had sprung up in the absence of open venues, and the high costs to submit and exhibit work, Amy Oliver (The House of Smalls founder and curator), decided to start her own project.
+Wanting to somehow create a place for connection through art in isolating times for artists like herself, but with a distinct lack of wall space to show work at home, she instead bought a second-hand dollhouse and after renovating it into a miniature art gallery, establishing a social media presence and building a website, she lastly put out a call for art for the inaugural show, Facing It, on Instagram.

-Across eleven group shows between November 2020 and August 2022, The original House of Smalls exhibited 280+ small artworks by 181 women (200 artists in total) on and within its diminutive walls, and original physical artwork was received from around 30 countries.
+Across eleven group shows between November 2020 and August 2022, the original House of Smalls exhibited 280+ tiny artworks by 181 women (200 artists in total) on and within its diminutive walls, and original physical artwork was received through the post from around 30 countries.

 In its big world format, The House of Smalls mirrors the original project and remains resolute to its ethos of fairness, inclusivity, affordability and accessibility.
 Calls for art are regularly posted on social media, art platforms and The House of Smalls website, and Amy selects as many interpretations of each show theme as possible to create exhibitions that are diverse, interesting, challenging, and include at least one piece that will resonate with the viewer.
-As with the original project, artists and their work are featured daily across social media during exhibitions and added to The House of Smalls catalogue of artworks which details every piece exhibited.
+As with the original project, artists and their work are featured daily across social media during exhibitions and added to The House of Smalls catalogue of artworks which details every piece exhibited since the beginning.

 Amy will be present in the Gallery during opening hours and if you would like to discuss anything please pop in or email firstname.lastname@example.org.